KingKrouch/EnigmaFix/README.md

 * [MSYS2 _(If using Windows)_](https://www.msys2.org)

 **NOTE:** If compiling through Visual Studio, you might need to [install the Boost C++ libraries separately](https://www.boost.org/doc/libs/1_73_0/more/getting_started/windows.html#install-boost-build).

+Also, you might need to run ``vcpkg install zydis`` to install the Zydis library.

 ### Setup Instructions:
 Assuming you have the development environment set up, you can follow these steps to compile the project: